opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 To learn more about multi-cluster support for data sources, see [this GitHub issue](https://github.com/opensearch-project/OpenSearch-Dashboards/issues/1388).

-## Creating visualizations based on metrics
+## Creating visualizations based on custom metrics

-In addition to metrics analytics, you can create visualizations based on Prometheus metrics and other metrics collected by your OpenSearch cluster.
+You can create visualizations based on Prometheus metrics and custom metrics collected by your OpenSearch cluster.

-To create a visualization, follow these steps:
+To create a visualization based on custom metrics, follow these steps:

 1. From the OpenSearch Dashboards main menu, navigate to **Observability** > **Metrics** > **Available Metrics**.
 2. Choose the metrics to add to your visualization and then select **Save**.